Students are required to submit a Case Study pertaining to the client group of their choice (Adult, Paediatric or ALD).

 The Case Study must be based on a “bedside” assessment and management.
 Whilst you may refer to other assessments such as videofluoroscopy, FEES or blue dye test you must base your case study on “bedside” assessment and management.

-As a guide to what is required, the Case Study should be between 3,000 and 5,000 words plus references and appendices.
-You will not be penalised if your word count is more or less than this.
+As a guide to what is required, the Case Study should be 4,000 words plus references and appendices.
+You will not be penalised if your word count is more or less than this but it will be at the discretion of the examiners whether to mark information in excess of 4,000 words.

 The following headings must be included in your Case Study: